madprops/curls/README.md

 Yes it's similar to Twitter except there's no history or other kind of privacy invading mechanisms in place.
 And there's no CORS restrictions, reading and editing the curl status should be as easy as possible, from within any application.

+Having lots of these self-hosted is probably best than a big central node, unless that one is well protected against attacks.
+This doesn't mean this is distributed or anything, each node have their own curls.

+---

 ## Dashboard

 I have my own implementation of a program that uses curls.

 It is located at `https://curls.website/dashboard`.

+---

 ## Accounts

 There are no accounts.
 You claim a curl once, you are given the key once.

 There are no mechanisms to recover a lost key.

+---

+## Sort

+There are 3 sort modes that tell how to sort the items.

+### Recent

+The most recently updated curls go at the top.

+### Order

+The curls are ordered based on the order in the `curlist` at the left.

+### Alpha

+The curls are ordered alphanumerically.